 There are records of organized small group meetings dating from 1774.
 Otterbein and other Reformed pastors were involved in class meetings that sought to awaken the Reformed churches spiritually.
 Opposition forced Otterbein to proceed along other lines.
 The church at Baltimore, Maryland, of which Otterbein was the pastor, became interested in an outreach and became the mother church for a number of societies.
 Articles for the operation of the Baltimore church program, adopted in 1785, made reference to societies under the superintendence of Rev. Otterbein.
 Preachers and exhorters were already in the field and looked to Otterbein for direction.

 A formal conference was held in Baltimore in 1789 to gain a fuller knowledge of the field, to unify the work being done, and to plan for larger and more permanent results.
+An initial "Confession of Faith" was adopted.
 Another conference was held in 1791 to advance the work started two years before.
 There are no records of additional conferences until 1800.
 From that point, sessions were held annually until 1815, when a General Conference was held.
 Since 1821, the general conferences have been held every four years.

 The conference of 1800 adopted the name "Church of the United Brethren in Christ," and elected Otterbein and Boehm as bishops.
 They served in this capacity until their death.
 Christian Newcomer was elected bishop for one year in 1813, and according to the church rules of 1814, he was again elected this time for a three-year period.
 The Discipline was formally accepted by the first General Conference in 1815, which provided for quadrennial sessions and the election of bishops.
 Since Newcomer had been elected in 1814 for three years, it was decided to hold the next conference in 1817.
 It was Newcomer who bridged the gap, from the loose evangelistic fellowship to a more organized movement.
 He was also the connecting link between the early leaders and the later itinerants.